 Download a checklist of birds at Wolf Trap National Park (PDF, 455KB) prepared by members of the Audubon Society of Northern Virginia.

-View a short summary by National Capital Region Inventory and Monitoring Network 2007-2010 Bird Data.
+View a short summary by National Capital Region Inventory and Monitoring Network 2007-2010 Bird Data (PDF, 745KB).
 The bird monitoring is done at the same location where forest vegetation is monitored, so the birds listed are those present in wooded areas.

 The summary shows; the ten most common birds (and how common they are relative to each other), a map of bird monitoring plots rated for habitat quality, and a bird species list that notes species of conservation concern.